EmpPowiUDE/NovalandGuide/docs/source/BasicStructureOfAPage.rst

 Add text
 =====================
-If you want to write a text on your page, it must be in a block, as already described above in the chapter 'Django'.
+If you want to write a text on your page, it must be in a block.
 A page always consists of a title and the content.

 Title